rusefi/rusefi_documentation/HOWTO/HOWTO-contribute-to-documentation.md

 Unfortunately while you would be modifying your mainController.ini file while trying your changes, you need to edit rusefi.input file which is a template from which rusefi.ini is generated programmatically on rusefi side.

+# Wiki location migration

+As of Dec 2022, https://github.com/rusefi/rusefi/wiki called "wiki2-human" is the primary documentation URL. wiki.rusefi.com migration is on-going we are fighting some issues.

 # Technical implementation details

 Github Wiki is weird.

-One the one hand, we have https://github.com/rusefi/rusefi_documentation - that's a git repository with nice pull request process, but less nice web page rendering which start each folder by showing list of files, that's not what end users want to see.
+One the one hand, we have https://github.com/rusefi/rusefi_documentation called "wiki2-technical" - that's a git repository with nice pull request process, but less nice web page rendering which start each folder by showing list of files, that's not what end users want to see.